tuansydau/c-game-server/README.md

 ### Where it's at
 * Transitioning from its old roots as a WIP HTTP/0.9 server
-* Can send a singular message between a single client and server before ending
+* Can continuously receive messages from a client until client closes its connection

 ### Usage
 Server: